MajeedMih/Enterprise-wide-NTLM-Deprecation-and-Security-Hardening/README.md

 # Project Objective
 The primary objectives of this project were -

-To identify and assess NTLM authentication usage across the enterprise, To eliminate NTLM authentication using centralized Group Policy enforcement, To transition all supported systems to Kerberos or modern authentication mechanisms, To reduce credential-based attack surface and improve overall security posture, To ensure minimal impact to business-critical applications and users,
+To identify and assess NTLM authentication usage across the enterprise

+To eliminate NTLM authentication using centralized Group Policy enforcement

+To transition all supported systems to Kerberos or modern authentication mechanisms

+To reduce credential-based attack surface and improve overall security posture

+To ensure minimal impact to business-critical applications and users

 # The Scope Of This Project

-Active Directory domain-joined user accounts and systems, Domain Controllers and authentication infrastructure, Group Policy Objects (GPOs) related to NTLM and authentication behavior, Pilot user groups representing multiple business units, Enterprise-wide rollout following successful pilot validation, Systems or applications that were not domain-joined or were externally managed were reviewed on a case-by-case basis and addressed through exception handling where required.
+Active Directory domain-joined user accounts and systems

+Domain Controllers and authentication infrastructure

+Group Policy Objects (GPOs) related to NTLM and authentication behavior

+Pilot user groups representing multiple business units

+Enterprise-wide rollout following successful pilot validation

+Systems or applications that were not domain-joined or were externally managed were reviewed on a case-by-case basis and addressed through exception handling where required

 # Challanges

-Lack of historical data on NTLM-dependent applications, Presence of legacy systems with undocumented authentication behavior, High risk of business disruption if NTLM was disabled without proper assessment, Requirement for a rollback strategy in case of authentication failures, Need for coordination with multiple application owners and stakeholders.
+Lack of historical data on NTLM-dependent applications

+Presence of legacy systems with undocumented authentication behavior

+High risk of business disruption if NTLM was disabled without proper assessment

-5. Methodology and Implementation
+Requirement for a rollback strategy in case of authentication failures

+Need for coordination with multiple application owners and stakeholders

+# Steps Followed For The Implementation

-5.1 NTLM Usage Assessment and Auditing
+1 NTLM Usage Assessment and Auditing

 To gain visibility into NTLM usage, NTLM auditing was enabled using Group Policy across domain controllers.
 Security event logs were analyzed to identify authentication attempts using NTLM, including the source systems, user accounts, and applications involved.

-This phase provided critical insight into:
+This phase provided critical insight into -

 Active NTLM authentication flows